Learning Long-Range Representations with Equivariant Messages

 \paragraph{Short-range message passing}

-Relative distances $r_{ij}$ are expanded in Bernstein polynomials multiplied with $\fcutoff$, the cosine cutoff function, yielding $\scalar{\rho}_{ij}$.
-Relative orientations $\R_{ij}$ are expanded in spherical harmonics $\spherical{Y}{l}$.
-Initial scalar features ${}^0\scaf_i$ are obtained by mapping the discrete chemical species $Z_i$ to learned embeddings.
-At each short-range message passing step,\footnote{In the initial message passing step, no spherical node features are available, and therefore the tensor product with $\spherical{Y}{l}(\R_{ij})$ is omitted and initial spherical node features are obtained via a self tensor product (dotted lines).
-In that step, the first layer norm in the first update block is also omitted.} edge features $\scalar{K}_{ij}$ are obtained by concatenating ${}^k\scaf_i$ and ${}^k\scaf_j$.
-Passing them through an MLP yields factors for a linear transformation of $\scalar{\rho}_{ij}$, which are then aggregated to yield updates to the scalar node features.
-Linearly transformed $\scalar{K}_{ij}$ are also used as prefactors for $\spherical{Y}{l}(\R_{ij})$, which participate in a tensor product with ${}^k\sphf_j$; the results are aggregated into a spherical message, which updates the spherical features via a tensor product, resulting in ${}^{k+1}\sphf_i$.
+Initial scalar features ${}^0\scaf_i$ are a learned embedding of chemical species.
+At each short-range message passing step $k$, edge features $\scalar{K}_{ij}$ are obtained from distances $r_{ij}$ and scalar features ${}^k\scaf_i$ and ${}^k\scaf_j$ through a {\bf radial expansion}.
+These edge features are then linearly transformed twice, with different learned weight matrices: Once to yield scalar messages that are aggregated into scalar updates, and again to yield pre-factors for the spherical harmonics $\tY_{ij}$ ({\bf angular expansion}), which are combined with neighboring spherical features $\tS_j$ in a tensor product.\footnote{In the initial message passing step, no spherical node features are available, and therefore the tensor product with $\tS_j$ is omitted.
+Initial spherical node features are obtained via a self tensor product (dotted lines) rather than a tensor product of the updates with the previous features.} The results are aggregated into a spherical message, which updates the spherical features via another {\bf tensor product}, resulting in ${}^{k+1}\sphf_i$.
 The spherical norm of the updated spherical node features is then used to further update the scalar features, finally yielding ${}^{k+1}\scaf_i$.
 This process is repeated $M$ times (the total number of short-range message passing steps).